-The Primary Cilium: A Vital Cellular Antenna for Human Health
+The Primary Cilium: A Cellular Antenna Vital for Human Health

 The primary cilium is a small, hair-like structure found in most human cells.
 It acts as a crucial antenna, allowing cells to sense and respond to their external environment.
 This organelle plays a vital role in maintaining human health.